LZaplata/Booking/README.md

-# ČSOB
+# Booking
-This is simple Nette Framework booking component.
+This is a simple Nette Framework booking component.

 ## Installation
 The easiest way to install library is via Composer.